SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/index.md

 SMS mailing is not available if you are using CRM Online.

+## Necessary skills

+To benefit from SuperOffice marketing features, you need a basic understanding of how to register basic CRM data, such as categories on company and contacts, interests and subscription types on contacts (read more about GDPR and privacy), and how to use selections.
+These steps of registering data help you segment your customer base and create an effective target list.
+If you want to know how to configure marketing related functions, please see the section for Manage lists in Settings and maintenance.

 ## Differences between onsite and online installations

 SuperOffice Marketing is available as an online application (cloud-based) and as an onsite application (installed on the customer's premises).
 There are minor differences between the two.
 Specific functional differences are indicated by the icons in the procedures themselves or in topic titles.